kgururaj/GenomicsDB_wiki/Importing-VCF-data-into-GenomicsDB.md

         1	100	GATC	GC
         1	500	T	C

     In an indexed VCF, querying for position 101 would return the deletion allele since it overlaps the queried position (even though, by the VCF convention, it begins at location 100).
 Hence, we can think of a deletion as an interval and any query within that interval should return the deletion.
 By setting this flag to _true_, all deletions are treated as intervals.
-Without this flag, a VariantDB query for position 101 would *NOT* return the deletion.
+Without this flag, a GenomicsDB query for position 101 would *NOT* return the deletion.
 * _num_parallel_vcf_files_ (type:integer, optional, default: 1): This parameter controls the number of VCF files that are opened and read in parallel by the loader program.
 Increasing this number could improve (decrease) loading time.
 * _delete_and_create_tiledb_array_ (type: boolean, optional, default: _false_): If set to _true_, the program will delete existing data in the array referred to by the _workspace_ and _array_ fields.
 By default, the loader program will only update/add to the existing array and not delete previous data.